ga-wdi-exercises/checkpoint-react/README.md

 ## Before You Begin

 Every component has a test suite associated with it.
 There are 18 tests in total, grouped into 5 suites.

 To run the tests in the terminal, run `npm test`.
 The tests will rerun every time you save a file.
+When running `npm test` in the root of the repo there is an prompt to run all of the tests by entering `a`.

 When you start, all of the tests will be failing; your goal is to make as many pass as you can in the hour provided.

 > HINT: read the output of the failing tests.